You are here

 Section 1.
 President of the Faculty Senate

 The President of the Faculty Senate shall be a tenured member of the faculty at the time of nomination for the office.
 The President of the Faculty Senate or an appointed representative shall preside at all meetings of the Faculty Senate.
 Between meetings of the Senate, the President of the Faculty Senate shall serve the Senate as its chief administrative officer.
+The President of the Faculty Senate is a temporary member of the University Council and should attempt to attend every called meeting - typically weekely - including summer meetings.
+When not available to attend University Council, the senate President should request that the senate Vice President to do so.
 The President of the Faculty Senate or an appointed representative shall enter into whatever negotiations or take whatever action is possible to implement the resolutions of the Senate and shall report the outcome of these activities to the Senate.
 The President of the Faculty Senate or a senator designated by the President of the Faculty Senate will serve as official representative of the University of Louisiana at Lafayette Faculty Senate to the Association of Louisiana Faculty Senates.
 The President of the Faculty Senate shall appoint a Senate Webmaster whose selection shall be approved by the Senate Executive Committee.
+Although the regular session of the senate is from September to April, the President of the Faculty Senate should be prepared to be available to address senate and faculty concerns over the summer and on breaks when deemed urgent.

 Section 2.
 Vice President of the Faculty Senate